-Decisions on Annual Increments of the Senior Personnel shall be decided by the Human Resources Department.
+Decisions on Annual Increments of the Senior Personnel shall be decided by the Human Resources Department in consultation with the Managing Director and/ or the Whole-time Director of the Company.

 REMUNERATION OF THE EMPLOYEES

 Apart from the Directors, KMPs and Senior Management, the remuneration for rest of the employees is determined on the basis of the role and position of the individual employee, including professional experience, responsibility, job complexity and local market conditions.